 Wait!
 This is a real

 Eventually, Google says they will show the NOT SECURE warning for ALL HTTP pages, across your entire site.

-These warnings could seriously affect traffic and sales, especially as it comes right at the holiday shopping season.
+These warnings could seriously affect traffic and sales, as visitors will quickly LEAVE your site in fear.